A student with a graduate assistantship may appeal a decision regarding an assistantship in the following circumstances:

 First attempt to resolve the matter with the faculty/staff member or appropriate administrative leader of the school, college or unit responsible for your assistantship.

-If your attempt at resolution is unsuccessful, you may then file a written appeal to the director of graduate studies for consideration by the appropriate graduate committee.
+If your attempt at resolution is unsuccessful, you may then file a written appeal to the director of graduate school for consideration by the appropriate graduate committee.
 This appeal must be filed within 60 days of the evaluation or dismissal.
 A written determination of the appeal will be presented to you and your supervisor.
 If the assistantship is not in an academic program, the Assistant Vice Provost for Graduate and Postdoctoral Affairs will consider the appeal.

-If no action is taken on the appeal within 30 days of its filing or if the matter is not resolved to your satisfaction, you may present the original appeal and documentation to the MU Associate Vice Chancellor for Graduate Studies.
+If no action is taken on the appeal within 30 days of its filing or if the matter is not resolved to your satisfaction, you may present the original appeal and documentation to the MU Associate Vice Chancellor for Graduate School.

-A hearing will be scheduled as soon as all parties can meet: the student (and an advisor from the university community, if desired), representatives from the department/program, the Appeal Committee and the Office of Graduate Studies.
+A hearing will be scheduled as soon as all parties can meet: the student (and an advisor from the university community, if desired), representatives from the department/program, the Appeal Committee and the Graduate School.
 At this hearing, the department or program will first invite the student making the appeal to present the case discussed in the written statement.
 The Appeal Committee may ask questions at this point, and once its questions have been answered, will give the program/department the opportunity to defend its dismissal of the student.
 Following further questions from the Appeal Committee, the hearing will be adjourned.

 The Appeal Committee will meet to make a recommendation to the full Graduate Faculty Senate.
 Upon subcommittee recommendation, the full Graduate Faculty Senate will meet and serve as the final level of appeal.
-This decision will be conveyed in writing to the student, the director of graduate studies and chairperson of the department or program, the associate vice chancellor for graduate studies, and any other appropriate party named in the appeal.
+This decision will be conveyed in writing to the student, the director of graduate school and chairperson of the department or program, the associate vice chancellor for graduate school, and any other appropriate party named in the appeal.

 During the appeal process, if an assistantship evaluation, renewal, or dismissal is overturned, the supervisor has the right to appeal this decision in writing to the Graduate Faculty Senate.